 Comparison of violation themes observed during site monitoring in2011-2017 with the previous study (2008-2010):

 The most common violation theme in both the current study (2011-2017) and the previous study (2008-2010) was found to be in informed consent.
 There was an increase in the percentage of cases having issues with investigator’s understanding of the protocol and the ICD in the current study as compared to the previous study (50% vs 42.86%).
-None of the study sites were found to have deficiencies in the study supervision in the current audit, as compared to the audit done previously where such deficiencies were found (28.57%).
-There was an upsurge in some other new violations in the current audit(41.67%) as compared to the previous audit.
-The other findings in the current audit included lack of source documents at study site, improper storage of the study documents, late reporting of SAE and failure to give compensation to patients who suffered with SAE or AE.
+None of the study sites were found to have deficiencies in the study supervision in the current monitoring audit, as compared to the audit monitoring done previously where such deficiencies were found (28.57%).
+There was an upsurge in some other new violations in the current monitoring audit(41.67%) as compared to the previous auditmonitoring report .
+The other findings in the current audit monitoring included lack of source documents at study site, improper storage of the study documents, late reporting of SAE and failure to give compensation to patients who suffered with SAE or AE.
 However, no statistically significant difference (p = 0.36) was found onχ2 test use, on comparison with the findings of the previous study by Shetty et al. Figure 1 depicts the incidence of various violation themes in both the new and the previous monitoring.

 Figure 1: Comparison of Violation themes observed during site monitoring between two studies